Morelet's crocodile: Hunting and diet

 Like most crocodilians, Morelet's crocodile is highly opportunistic and will prey on practically anything that it can overpower that comes into its territories.
 Juvenile Morelet's crocodiles feed largely on fish and insects until they become bigger and more capable of bringing down larger prey.
 Adults largely prey on small mammals, birds, other reptiles and fish, as well as gastropods, crustaceans and other invertebrates.
 Dogs and goats have been taken by this species, including a record of a 2.9 m adult killing an English sheepdog which weighed at least 35 kg.
 Adults have also been recorded eating even larger animals, including cattle and tapirs, although these have been cases of scavenging on carcasses, with the tapir having been killed by a jaguar.
 Morelet's crocodile has been known to be cannibalistic towards smaller specimens.
 The species has attacked humans on multiple occasions and at least 12 documented human fatalities have occurred.
 Despite the relatively small size of the species, large adult Morelet's crocodiles are capable of overpowering a human.
 Due to partial consumption, recorded fatal attacks are likely predatory rather than defensive in nature.
-The only natural predator of Morelet's crocodile is the jaguar (Panthera onca).
-Predation of a Morelet's crocodile by a jaguar was captured for the first time on a camera trap in the Calakmul Biosphere Reserve of Yucatán, Mexico in 2019.